 Burmese people are the most genuine, friendly, warm-hearted and amazingly beautiful people I have ever met.

-Not one will turn you away when you need help and hardly anyone will try to short change you or be cheeky in a transaction.
+Not one will turn you away when you need help, and hardly anyone will try to short change you or be cheeky in a transaction.

 They are so fascinated by the presence of outsiders, that you can see the sheer excitement on their faces.
-Smile and say hello, shake hands, hug, exchange e-mail addresses and revel in the wonderful reaction you get back.
+Smile and say hello, shake hands, hug, exchange e-mail addresses and revel in the great reaction you get back.

 Myanmar or Burma?
 Why Did it Change Its Name?

-Myanmar vs. Burma – is it the same?
+Myanmar vs Burma – is it the same?
 Politically no. In tourism, yes.

 Politically, the name Burma was seen as a relic of the country’s former British colonial past, and Myanmar as more inclusive of the many ethnic groups in the country.
 Other names were also changed, which is why you will see Rangoon now referred to as Yangon.